curtisnlogan/password-generator/README.md

 # Password Generator

-This is a simple password generator built as a solo project for a Scrimba front-end development course.
+This is a simple password generator built as a solo project, in my early days of learning to code, for a Scrimba front-end development course.
 The challenge was to build this application from scratch with no walkthrough.
 The application creates random, secure passwords and is a great tool for anyone who needs to create strong passwords for their online accounts.